aycin1/garden-project-backend/README.md

 For information pertaining to the various plant species known to the GRDN API, queries can be made to the /plants endpoint (found at https://garden-project.sigmalabs.co.uk/plants).

-Specifically, the data which can be accessed are as follows:
+<ins>Specifically, the data which can be accessed are as follows:</ins>

 - The plant's various names
 - Instructions for sowing the plant